-Having characterised the fluctuations of the LO frequency, we now turn to fluctuations of the atomic frequency.
+Having characterized the fluctuations of the LO frequency, we now turn to fluctuations of the atomic frequency.
 We begin by atom number fluctuations.
-Due to the trap confinement and the ultra-cold temperature, the atom density is 4 orders of magnitude higher than what is typically found in a fountain clock.
-Thus the effect of atom-atom interactions on the atomic frequency must be taken into account even though 87 Rb presents a substantially lower collisional shift than the standard 133 Cs.
-Indeed, when plotting the measured clock frequency against the detected atom number $N=N_1+N_2$, which fluctuates by 2-3% shot-to-shot, we find a strong correlation (figure 9).
-The distribution is compatible with a linear fit with slope $k=-2.70(7)~\mu{\rm Hz/atom}$.
-In order to confirm this value with a theoretical estimate we use the mean field approach and the s-wave scattering lengths a{ij} which depend on the atomic states only [37]
+Due to the trap confinement and the ultracold temperature, the atom density is 4 orders of magnitude higher than what is typically found in a fountain clock.
+Thus the effect of atom-atom interactions on the atomic frequency must be taken into account even though Rb presents a substantially lower collisional shift than the standard Cs.
+Indeed, when plotting the measured clock frequency against the detected atom number $N = N_1 + N_2$ , which fluctuates by 2%-3% shot-to-shot, we find a strong correlation (Fig. 9).
+The distribution is compatible with a linear fit with slope $k = -2.70(7) \,\mu$ Hz/atom.
+In order to confirm this value with a theoretical estimate we use the mean-field approach and the s-wave scattering lengths $a{ii}$ which depend on the atomic states only [40]: